-The Course Schedule lists times and locations for Fall, Winter and Summer semesters.
-You must meet all prerequisites and corequisites for each course you plan to enroll in.
+The Course Schedule lists times and locations for fall, winter and summer semesters.
+You must meet all prerequisites and corequisites for each course you plan to enrol in.
 The Academic Calendar provides detailed information on program and course requirements.

 The TRU Calendar outlines what courses you need for your program, course descriptions and information on prerequisites and corequisites.
 You must meet, or plan to meet, prerequisites for the courses you are registering in.

 This is the day you will be able to register in your courses.
 Plan ahead by preparing your timetable and writing down CRNs.

 Doing both at the same time will give you the best options for course selection.

 A talk given by an instructor to a class.
 Students usually take notes during the lecture and may be tested on the material during a mid term or final exam.

 Numbered 01, 02, …, 90, 91, … in the schedule.
 Sections numbered 01, 02, etc. are one semester in length.
 Sections numbered 90, 91, etc. are two semesters in length.

 A supervised class which is less structured than a lecture.
 Seminar classes typically include discussions on assigned reading, class presentations and group activities.

 A supervised class where students do hands-on work applying the theory learned in lectures.